-5.6.4.
-Travel dates and routes

-- 1) A TA shall be valid for a period beginning one week prior to the travel commencement date and one week after the travel completion date, as reflected in the TA. - 2) If there is a change in travel dates that is beyond the dates described in subpart 5.6.4(1) or the trip is cancelled then: - a) The current TA must be cancelled and any advance issued must be returned or reimbursed in full to Treasury immediately; and - b) A new TA must be prepared for the new trip. - 3) The travel itinerary must be booked to coincide with the dates specified in the invitation letter or program document.
-Extra days on either side of the travel event must be considered reasonable i.e. booked closest to the event dates as possible. - 4) The booking must be made to ensure that it is for the most direct route, closest to the 'event' dates, and the most cost effective.

-5.6.5.
-Authorized travel expenses

-- 1) For the purposes, "Authorized Travel Expenses" means only such expenses as are incurred by the traveler named in the Valid TA while the traveler is away from his official duty station or State of assigned duty or principal place of residence. - 2) Travel expenses are the expenses for transportation, lodging, subsistence, and related items incurred by employees/officials who are in travel status on official government business. - 3) The National Government does not provide for the costs of caring for dependents of the traveler while on official travel duties. - 4) For each travel event, all of the following requirements must be met:
+Rev ised FMR Detail different scenarios that may occur before travel or when travel has already commenced.
+8) Approval of a Travel Voucher does not constitute an approved amendment of the TA.
+5.6 4.
+Travel dates and routes 1) A TA shall be valid for a period beginning one week prior to the travel commencement date and one week 21 after the travel completion date, as reflected in the TA.
+2) If there is a change in travel dates that is beyond the dates described in subpart 5.6.4(1) or the trip is canceled, then: The current TA must be cancelled and any advance issued must be returned or reimbursed in full to Treasury immediately; and b) A new TA must be prepared for the new trip.
+3) The travel itinerary must be booked to coincide with the dates specified in the invitation letter or program document.
+Extra days on either side of the travel event must be considered reasonable i.e. booked closest to the event dates as possible.
+4) The flight and accommodation bookings shall be made to ensure that it is for the most direct route, closest to the 'event' dates, and the most cost effective.
+In most cases, in order to take advantage of cost savings, booking as early as possible is recommended.
+5.6 5.
+Authorized travel expenses 1) For the purposes, "Authorized Travel Expenses" means only such expenses as are incurred by the traveler named in the Valid TA while the traveler is away from his official duty station or State of assigned duty or principal place of residence.
+2) Travel expenses are the expenses for land and air transportation, per diem (which includes lodging and daily subsistence allowance), Optional Fixed Allowance and related items incurred by employees/officials who are ' in travel status on official government business.
+3) The National Government does not provide for the costs of caring for dependents of the traveler while on official travel duties.